severalnines/docs/user-guide/dashboard.rst

 * **Vendor**
 	- Percona XtraDB - Percona XtraDB Cluster by Percona
-	- MariaDB Galera - MariaDB Galera Cluster by MariaDB
+	- MariaDB - MariaDB Galera Cluster by MariaDB
 	- Codership - MySQL Galera Cluster by Codership

 * **Version**
 	- Select the MySQL version.
 For Codership and Percona, 5.5 and 5.6 are available.
-If you choose MariaDB, 5.5 and 10.x will be available.
+If you choose MariaDB, 5.5, 10.0 and 10.1 will be available.

 * **Server Port**
 	- MySQL port for all nodes.
 Default is 3306.